ercole-io/ercole-docs/docs/guide-2.x.md

 Ercole is configured automatically during the installation but you can edit the configuration by creating/files in `/etc/ercole/conf.d`.
 Its logs can be read with the command `journalctl -u ercole-dataservice -u ercole-alertservice -u ercole-apiservice -u ercole-reposervice -u ercole-chartservice` and can be updated as usually with a simple `yum update` unless in the new versions were introduced breaking changes.
 It is also recommeded to also install (jq)[https://stedolan.github.io/jq/download/].
+After the installation you may want to install ercole-web and configure nginx or to install artifacts

 ### Ercole configuration
-The configuration is written in [TOML](https://github.com/toml-lang/toml) syntax is stored in these files/directory in ascending order of priority.
+The configuration is written in [TOML](https://github.com/toml-lang/toml) syntax and it is stored in these files/directory in ascending order of priority.
 The properties specified in low priority configuration files are overriden by the values in high priority configuration files
 * `/opt/ercole/config.toml` (legacy config file)
 * `/usr/share/ercole/config.toml` (distributor config file)
 * `/etc/ercole/ercole.toml`